numpy/numpy/doc/source/dev/howto-docs.rst

 *************************
 What's needed
 *************************

+The :ref:`NumPy Documentation <numpy_docs_mainpage>` has the details covered.
-NumPy docs have the details covered.
-API reference documentation is generated directly from
-`docstrings <https://www.python.org/dev/peps/pep-0257/>`_ in the code when the documentation is :ref:`built<howto-build-docs>`.
+API reference documentation is generated directly from `docstrings <https://www.python.org/dev/peps/pep-0257/>`_ in the code when the documentation is :ref:`built<howto-build-docs>`.
+Although we have mostly complete reference documentation for each function and class exposed to users, there is a lack of usage examples for some of them.

 What we lack are docs with broader scope -- tutorials, how-tos, and explanations.
 Reporting defects is another way to contribute.
 We discuss both.

 *************************
 Contributing fixes